scoremedia/Fisticuffs/README.md

 ### Observable

-The `Observable` class is one of the basic building blocks of SwiftMVVMBinding.
+The `Observable` class is one of the basic building blocks of Fisticuffs.
 It stores a value and notifies any subscribers when it changes:

 ```swift
 let observable = Observable<String>("")